-The shortcut for full screen preview in DaVinci Resolve is “Control + F” (or “Command + F”) in all the pages (“Media”, “Cut”, “Edit”, “Color”, “Fairlight”, “Deliver”) except “Fusion”.
-This will make the viewer expand into the full screen.
-DaVinci Resolve calls it the “Cinema Viewer” mode.
+The shortcut for full screen preview in DaVinci Resolve is “Control + F” (or “Command + F”) on all the pages (“Media”, “Cut”, “Edit”, “Color”, “Fairlight”, “Deliver”) except “Fusion”.
+This expands the viewer into the full screen.
+Resolve calls it the “Cinema Viewer” mode.

 Alternatively, you can also access cinema viewer mode by clicking on the menu option “Workspace” > “Viewer Mode” > “Cinema Viewer”, from any of the pages.

 You will notice that the cinema viewer mode will be disabled (greyed out) when you access it from the “Fusion” page.